 6 Minute Read

 If you think moving up in life means buying a bigger home, it’s time to set the record straight.
 Most American families have plenty of room to downsize their home without cramping their style.

-Consider the numbers: The average new single-family home comes in at nearly 2,700 square feet, according to the latest Census data.
-You may not think that’s all too big until you look back at history.
-In 1950, the average home size was less than 1,000 square feet—and families were bigger back then.
-By those standards, today’s homeowners are living large!
+Consider the numbers: The average new single-family home comes in at over 2,600 square feet, according to the United States Census Bureau.(1) You may not think that’s all too big until you look back at history.
+The National Association of Realtors reports that the average home size in 1950 was 1,000 square feet or less—and families were bigger back then.(2,3) By those standards, today’s homeowners are living large!

 Think of all the fun you could have if you didn’t have to polish your miniature unicorn collection every weekend.
 You just might find a whole new world outside your door!

-Shrinking your square footage might mean your family has to gather around one TV at night instead of spreading out across three or four different rooms (Gasp!).
+Downsizing your square footage might mean your family has to gather around one TV at night instead of spreading out across three or four different rooms (Gasp!).
 But is more time with the ones you love really all that bad?
-It just might be the kick in the pants you need to spend more quality time together!
+It just might be the kick in the pants you need to spend quality time together!

+Still not convinced?
+Then it’s time to bring out the big guns and talk money.
 What if you reduced your mortgage by $500 a month and put that cash toward other financial goals?
-Here are just a few of the strides you could make:
+Check out three strides you could make:

-Attack Your Debt Snowball:
+1. Attack Your Debt Snowball